Health-Education-England/hee-prototypes/README.md

 `make serve`

-(_This will build the prototype and serve it on a local webserver_)
+_This will build the prototype and serve it on a local webserver - [http://localhost:3000](http://localhost:3000/)_

 or